-An investment in our notes and our common stock issuable upon exchange of the notes involves a high degree of risk and uncertainty.
+An investment in our common stock involves a high degree of risk and uncertainty.
 You should carefully consider the following risks, as well as the other information contained in this prospectus, before making an investment in our company.
 If any of the following risks actually occur, our business, results of operations, financial condition and cash flows may be adversely affected.
-In such an event, the trading price of our notes and our common stock issuable upon exchange of the notes could decline and you could lose part or all of your investment.
+In such an event, the trading price of our common stock could decline and you could lose part or all of your investment.
 Additional risks that we currently do not know about or that we currently believe to be immaterial may also impair our business operation, which also could result in the loss of all or part of your investment.